validator/validator.github.io/README.md

            [--version] FILES

-**Note:** In these instructions, replace _"~/vnu.jar"_ with the actual path to the `vnu.jar` file on your system.
+**Note:** In these instructions, replace _"~/vnu.jar"_ with the actual path to the file on your system.

 To check one or more HTML documents from the command line: